profrobwells/first-llm-classifier/docs/our-mission.md

 [![CCDC](_static/ccdc.png)](https://californiacivicdata.org/)

-We will draw data from the Golden State, where the California Civic Data Coalition developed a clean, structured version of the state's disclosure reports.
+We will draw data from The Golden State, where the California Civic Data Coalition developed a clean, structured version of the statehouse's disclosure data.